skchronicles/PeakCalling/README.md

 construction size estimates, and uses it to improve the spatial resolution of predicted binding sites.
 MACS also uses a dynamic Poisson distribution to effectively capture local biases in the genome sequence, allowing for more sensitive and robust prediction.
-MACS compares favorably to existing ChIP-Seq peak-finding algorithms and can be used for ChIP-Seq with or without control samples.MAC2 is installed on[Biowulf.](https://hpc.nih.gov/apps/macs.html)
+MACS compares favorably to existing ChIP-Seq peak-finding algorithms and can be used for ChIP-Seq with or without control samples.MAC2 is installed on [Biowulf.](https://hpc.nih.gov/apps/macs.html)

 ##### Loading MACs on Biowulf: